 Simple English definitions for legal terms

-Read a random definition: larceny
+Read a random definition: certificate of conference

 An office action is a communication from a patent examiner to a patent applicant explaining why their application has been denied.
 If the applicant responds to the final rejection, the examiner may issue an advisory office action.
 If the examiner determines that the application is not allowable, they will issue a final office action.
 The first office action is the initial reply from the examiner, which may include a rejection of some or all of the claims in the application.
 The applicant must respond to the first office action to avoid abandoning the application.